 If you’re dealing with the inflammatory kind of acne, you will be experiencing redness, swelling, and perhaps even be in some pain from acne cysts.
 You’ll have pimples, red pustules (pus pimples), and larger lesions because your sebaceous gland, another name for your oil gland and the duct that carries the oil to the surface of the skin, has flared up and become inflamed.
 Inflammatory acne’s life cycle is also a bit longer than other kinds of acne.

 Treating acne of any kind is never a one size fits all solution.
-The treatment for inflammatory acne can range from requiring your dermatologist to use needles to help extract pus, to using antibiotics both internally and externally, to topical exfoliation treatments, all attempting to get the root cause of your excess oil production.
+At our Upper East Side office, treatment for inflammatory acne can range from requiring your dermatologist to use needles to help extract pus, to using antibiotics both internally and externally, to topical exfoliation treatments, all attempting to get the root cause of your excess oil production.
 Oral medications like antibiotics, birth control pills, Acutane, and medicines that interfere with the hormone testosterone are all possible treatments for your inflammatory acne

 With non-inflammatory acne, you’ll see blackheads and whiteheads, also known as open and closed comedones.
 An open comedone, or blackhead, is essentially the duct from the oil gland and hair follicle that has become clogged with excess oil, dirt, debris and dead cells.
 That combination is what Dr. Schultz lovingly calls: pore sludge!